Navoneel3/PortfolioAI/README.md

 ## License

-This project is a personal portfolio application by Navoneel Dey.
+This project is a personal portfolio application by me (Navoneel Dey).